KarenSpinner/newsletter-digest-standalone/README.md

                         default name based on OUTPUT_FOLDER, CSV_PATH
                         filename, settings, and timestamp (if enabled).
   -ra, --reuse_article_data
-                        Read article data from CSV Path instead of newsletter data.
+                        Use CSV_PATH file to read article data from an OUTPUT_CSV file saved from a previous run of this tool.
+Will bypass use of any API calls to read RSS, HTML, or metrics, and will reuse previous scoring calculations.
   -rows MAX_ROWS, --max_rows MAX_ROWS
                         Maximum number of rows of newsletter file to read after skipping (default: no limit)